How to Make Patent Leather Less Shiny

 What You’ll Need:

 Washing with soap is a two-step process.
 First, you will need to create a lather with your chosen soap and water.
 Next, apply the lather to the patent leather with a soft cloth or sponge, using circular motions.
 Once the entire surface is covered, rinse the leather off with clean water.
-Allow it to air dry ultimately before moving on to the next step.
+Ultimately, allow it to air dry before moving on to the next step.

 Second, you will need to condition the leather.
 This will help replenish any oils removed during the washing process and keep the leather from drying out and cracking.
 Please choose a quality leather conditioner and apply it evenly to the patent leather surface.
 Allow it to soak in for a few minutes before buffing it off with a soft cloth.